-You can't take away everything from me again!
+You can't take her away from me!

 For a moment, there was nothing.
 All he could hear was he and Tony's unsteady breathing.
 All he could smell was blood.
 All he could feel was ice.

 Then, there was a thready beat under his fingers.
-So faint that for a moment he was sure he imagined it - but then there it was again!
+So faint that for a moment he was sure he imagined it– but then there it was again!

 "Tony, call an ambulance."
 He ripped the duct tape off of Scottie's mouth.
 She was going to need CPR.
 "She's still alive!"